 Since Congress passed multiple acts between 2020-2021 that modified ERC eligibility, many employers have lingering questions about which qualifications are required to file for ERC in 2023 and beyond.

 From timely Form 941 fling to employee classification and understanding qualified wages, a number of factors can impact ERC eligibility.
-We’re here to offer updated guidance and outline the 4 important qualifications needed to file for ERC, so your organization can begin to formulate a claim that maximizes tax benefits.
+We’re here to provide an update and outline the 4 important qualifications needed to file for ERC, so your organization can begin to formulate a claim that maximizes tax benefits.

 Overview